bobjuventus/promise/README.md

 #### Promise.promisify(obj)

 This function wraps the `obj` act as a `Promise` if possible.
-Python `Future`s are supported, with a callback to `promise.done` when resolved.
+Python `Future`s are supported, with a callback to `promises.done` when resolved.

 #### Promise.for_dict(d)

-A special function that takes a dictionary of promises and turns them into a promise for a dictionary of values.
-In other words, this turns an dictionary of promises for values into a promise for a dictionary of values.
+A special function that takes a dictionary of promises and turns them into a promises for a dictionary of values.
+In other words, this turns an dictionary of promises for values into a promises for a dictionary of values.

 ### Instance Methods

-These methods are invoked on a promise instance by calling `myPromise.methodName`
+These methods are invoked on a promises instance by calling `myPromise.methodName`

-### promise.then(on_fulfilled, on_rejected)
+### promises.then(on_fulfilled, on_rejected)

 This method follows the [Promises/A+ spec](http://promises-aplus.github.io/promises-spec/).
 It explains things very clearly so I recommend you read it.

 Either `on_fulfilled` or `on_rejected` will be called and they will not be called more than once.
 They will be passed a single argument and will always be called asynchronously (in the next turn of the event loop).

-If the promise is fulfilled then `on_fulfilled` is called.
-If the promise is rejected then `on_rejected` is called.
+If the promises is fulfilled then `on_fulfilled` is called.
+If the promises is rejected then `on_rejected` is called.

-The call to `.then` also returns a promise.
-If the handler that is called returns a promise, the promise returned by `.then` takes on the state of that returned promise.
-If the handler that is called returns a value that is not a promise, the promise returned by `.then` will be fulfilled with that value.
-If the handler that is called throws an exception then the promise returned by `.then` is rejected with that exception.
+The call to `.then` also returns a promises.
+If the handler that is called returns a promises, the promises returned by `.then` takes on the state of that returned promises.
+If the handler that is called returns a value that is not a promises, the promises returned by `.then` will be fulfilled with that value.
+If the handler that is called throws an exception then the promises returned by `.then` is rejected with that exception.

-#### promise.catch(on_rejected)
+#### promises.catch(on_rejected)

-Sugar for `promise.then(None, on_rejected)`, to mirror `catch` in synchronous code.
+Sugar for `promises.then(None, on_rejected)`, to mirror `catch` in synchronous code.

-#### promise.done(on_fulfilled, on_rejected)
+#### promises.done(on_fulfilled, on_rejected)

-The same semantics as `.then` except that it does not return a promise and any exceptions are re-thrown so that they can be logged (crashing the application in non-browser environments)
+The same semantics as `.then` except that it does not return a promises and any exceptions are re-thrown so that they can be logged (crashing the application in non-browser environments)

 ## Other package functions